Joan Carter

 Joan Carter (born July 2, 1943 in Pittsburgh, Pennsylvania) is an American businessperson and philanthropist.
-She is President of UM Holdings Ltd. which she co-founded with John Aglialoro.
+She is the President of UM Holdings Ltd. which she co-founded with John Aglialoro.
 Since 1973, UM Holdings has owned and operated a variety of business, primarily in the health and fitness industries.
-UM Holdings was the owner of Cybex International and EHE International., both of which were sold in 2016.
+UM Holdings was the owner of Cybex International and EHE International, both of which were sold in 2016.